Agricultural People's Front of Peru: History

 Ezequiel Ataucusi Gamonal created the Evangelical Association of the Israelite Mission of the New Universal Covenant (Asociación Evangélica de la Misión Israelita del Nuevo Pacto Universal or AEMINPU) in 1968, with The Guardian stating, "The messianic sect behind the party was founded in 1968 by Ezequiel Ataucusi, a self-styled spiritual leader who called himself the 'Christ of the west'".
 Followers of the movement regard Ezequiel Ataucusi Gamonal as a prophet and "the reincarnation of the Holy Spirit".
 The Agricultural People's Front of Peru party was officially founded by Ataucusi on 30 September 1989.

 In 1995, the party received one seat in the Congress of the Republic of Peru, which was held by Javier Noriega Febres.
 Noriega was later accused of being the head of a hitmen group by the government of Alberto Fujimori.

 The party was elected into two seats during the 2000 general election.
 The two seats, which were for Luis Cáceres Velásquez and his son Roger Cáceres Pérez, characters who joined the ranks of Fujimorism (Peru 2000) after receiving money from Presidential Advisor and Intelligence Chief Vladimiro Montesinos.
 Ataucusi died in 2000 and was placed in a glass coffin, with followers expecting his resurrection.
 Since the death of Ataucusi, the party experienced internal conflict.
 In the 2000s, the party won minor district and regional elections.
 The party lost its legal registration in 2010 and regained it in 2015.

 In the 2020 Peruvian parliamentary election, the party received multiple seats in the Congress for the first time in nearly two decades.

 Ideology

 FREPAP calls for a strict adherence to the Ten Commandments and the decentralization of populated cities by forming agrarian communities.
-The party and its main religious organization AEMINPU has been described as having syncretic and socialist traits in economic matters, while being heavily conservative on social matters.
+The party and its main religious organization AEMINPU have been described as having syncretic and socialist traits in economic matters, while being heavily conservative on social matters.

 They list their ideology as the following: